Stimulus modality: Multimodal perception

 Multimodal perception is the ability of the mammalian nervous system to combine all of the different inputs of the sensory nervous system to result in an enhanced detection or identification of a particular stimulus.
-Combinations of all sensory modalities are done in cases where a single sensory modality results in ambiguous and incomplete result.
+Combinations of all sensory modalities are done in cases where a single sensory modality results in an ambiguous and incomplete result.

 Integration of all sensory modalities occurs when multimodal neurons receive sensory information which overlaps with different modalities.
 Multimodal neurons are found in the superior colliculus; they respond to the versatility of various sensory inputs.
 The multimodal neurons lead to change of behavior and assist in analyzing behavior responses to certain stimulus.
 Information from two or more senses is encountered.
 Multimodal perception is not limited to one area of the brain: many brain regions are activated when sensory information is perceived from the environment.
 In fact, the hypothesis of having a centralized multisensory region is receiving continually more speculation, as several regions previously uninvestigated are now considered multimodal.
 The reasons behind this are currently being investigated by several research groups, but it is now understood to approach these issues from a decentralized theoretical perspective.
 Moreover, several labs using invertebrate model organisms will provide invaluable information to the community as these are more easily studied and are considered to have decentralized nervous systems.